PREPARATION FOR FIRST SACARMENTS

 First Sacrament Preparation

-honors these principles here at Saint Laurence Catholic Church by empowering the parents of our parish to teach their own children sacramental catechesis at home.
+honors these principles here at St. Laurence Catholic Church by empowering the parents of our parish to teach their own children sacramental catechesis at home.
 First sacrament preparation is taught primarily at home by the parents.
 We also hold groups meetings throughout the year to celebrate and grow together as a community.

 SACRAMENT PREPARATION OVERVIEW